-Have You Ever Wondered Why So Many Agency Owners End Up Selling Info Products?
+Have You Ever Wondered Why So Many Agency Owners End Up Selling information Products?

 Selling information is dramatically more profitable and simply a much better business model.

-Understand they ‘why’ behind their decision, and realize that the typical ‘Agency’ or ‘Consulting’ model is a trap.
+Understand the ‘why’ behind their decision, and realize that the typical ‘Agency’ or ‘Consulting’ model is a trap.

-You don’t need to get out of the services business altogether, but you do need to adjust your model to address the challenges that the traditional Agency model creates.
+You don’t need to get out of the service business altogether, but you do need to adjust your model to address the challenges that the traditional Agency model creates.